Git HEAD: The Definitive Guide

 What is Git HEAD?

-The Git HEAD it's a pointer to the last commit snapshot.
+The Git HEAD is a pointer to the last commit snapshot.

 In simple words - HEAD is a special pointer.
 And it points to that local branch in which you are currently working.